auhbz/MotivatorDiscordBot/README.md

 # MotivatorDiscordBot
-Discord bot made using the freeCodeCamp.org tutorial posted to YouTube on December 15, 2020.

 The bot responds to words flagged as cries for help.
 It will also pull a random quote from the zenquotes api when prompted with the `$motivate` command.